 Like Delta-8-THC, THC-O holds a federal legal status because it’s made from hemp.
 That's why it can be extracted and used to make a variety of products that you can now find in stores and online all over the U.S.

 To help you better understand how the extraction process unfolds, we'll break down how THC-O is made below:

 To put it simply, THC-O is made from Delta-8-THC, which is made from CBD.
-When the CBD is extracted from hemp material, it makes it legal according to the definitions used to legalize hemp and it's extracts in the 2018 Farm Bill.
+When CBD is extracted from hemp material, it makes it legal according to the definitions used to legalize hemp and it's extracted in the 2018 Farm Bill.

 The process used to make Delta-8-THC is pretty straightforward, although it needs to be carried out by experienced extraction technicians in a lab environment.
 Here’s a breakdown:

 First, the hemp is grown and harvested at peak cannabinoid concentration.
 There are a variety of different methods and techniques used to grow hemp both indoors and outdoors.
 Some of these specifics are mostly a matter of preference (like whether the hemp is sustainably or organically produced).
 However, organic hemp that is grown in the U.S. is generally superior to hemp sourced from overseas due to enhanced soil quality and stricter growing regulations.

 After harvest, one of the various extraction techniques is used to extract CBD (and sometimes other cannabinoids) from the raw plant material.
 This CBD extract is carefully refined to remove unwanted plant materials, like various waxes, chlorophyll, or residual solvent.